facebook/docusaurus/website/docs/advanced-plugins.md

 ### `@docusaurus/plugin-sitemap`

 The classic template ships with this plugin.
+This plugin creates sitemap for your site so that search engine crawlers can crawl your site more accurately.

 ```js
 // docusaurus.config.js